2012 United States House of Representatives elections in South Carolina

-The 2012 United States House of Representatives elections in South Carolina were held on Tuesday, November 6, 2012, and elected the seven U.S. representatives from the state of South Carolina, an increase of one seat as a result of reapportionment thanks to the continued strong growth found in South Carolina as reported in the 2010 United States census.
+The 2012 United States House of Representatives elections in South Carolina were held on Tuesday, November 6, 2012, and elected the seven U.S. representatives from the state of South Carolina.
+This was increase of one seat as a result of reapportionment due to the increase of population in South Carolina as reported in the 2010 United States census.
 The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election.
 The people of South Carolina elected six Republicans and one Democrat to represent the state in the 113th United States Congress.